 In addition, applicants who wish to apply for scholarships, in particular the Germany scholarship, are advised that they should also apply by the end of May at the latest as we cannot guarantee a decision before the deadline for the scholarship otherwise.

-1. Cover letter explaining specifically how your professional and/or voluntary experience relates to human rights (1-2 pages)
+The cover letter should explain specifically how your professional and/or voluntary experience relates to human rights (1-2 pages).
+The following questions may be used as guidelines:

 3. Copies of certificates of university degrees or diplomas and official documents on course contents and grades (diploma supplement and transcript of records)